Android-for-Python/Android-for-Python-Users/README.md

 There is an **obsolete** Docker image. **DO NOT USE IT.** The Docker image is not maintained.

 **If building on WSL**, always build the project in a directory on the Linux partition (somewhere under WSL `cd ~`).
 You will have to copy your project from the Windows partition to the Linux partition.
 Never build the project in a directory on the Windows partition (usually `/mnt/c/` or `/mnt/d/`).
-This may give unpredictable results, and **builds that are five to ten times slower**.
+This may give unpredictable results, and **builds that are five to ten times slower than on the WSL partition**.

 ## Try Hello World